 If you can see videos of the car, that’s a massive plus as you’ll be able to see its condition close up without even having to leave your sofa.
-Anglia Car Auctions, for instance, has fully embraced the online auction method since the middle of lockdown.
+Anglia Car Auctions, for instance, has fully embraced online auctions.
 They regularly post YouTube videos of classic cars that are coming up in auction too.

 Step four: get bidding!

 Found your dream classic car?
 Now’s the time to start bidding!
 Once you’ve made sure the vehicle is in a condition you’re pleased with, you can place a bid.

 To do this, you will likely have one of two live options: you can let the auction company know you’re interested and ask if you can call them at the time of the auction and place your bids over the phone, or you can place your bids online through a login.
 Feel free to choose one or the other depending on your preference as this is down to personal choice.